Zaczero/starlette-compress/README.md

 app.add_middleware(CompressMiddleware)
 ```

-## Guide
+## Advanced Usage

-### Changing the minimum length of the response to compress
+### Changing Minimum Response Size

-To change the minimum length of the response to compress, use the `minimum_size` parameter.
-The default is 500 bytes.
+Control the minimum size of the response to compress.
+By default, responses must be at least 500 bytes to be compressed.

 ```py
 # Starlette